ZhengdongWang/zhengdongwang.com/quotes.md

 image: sun
 ---

-Beauty (not truth) is the only requirement to be here.
+Beauty---not truth---is the only requirement to be here.

 [Marguerite Yourcenar, trans.
 Grace Frick, Memoirs of Hadrian](https://www.goodreads.com/book/show/12172.Memoirs_of_Hadrian)